- “Fascism, Race, and the Female Body in D.H. Lawrence’s Kangaroo,” D.H. Lawrence Studies 20.3, fall 2012.

 -“Strange Bedfellows: D.H.
 Lawrence and Feminist Psychoanalytic Theory in The Rainbow,” in Approaches to Teaching the Works of D.H.
 Lawrence.
 Eds.
 M. Elizabeth Sargent and Garry Watson: New York: MLA, 2001.

 -“Five Good Reasons to Teach D.H.
 Lawrence.”
 D.H.
 Lawrence Review (29.2), 2000.

 -“Taking the Plunge Off the Ivory Tower,” ADE Bulletin, fall 1997.

 -Book review of Infant Tongues: the Voice of the Child in Literature, Elizabeth Goodenough, et al., eds., D.H.
 Lawrence Review, (26.1-3), 1995 and 1996.

--Now included on University of Virginia Website, my contribution to The English Instructor’s Source Book, departmental teaching manual, U. of Virginia, 1992.
+-Included on University of Virginia Website, contribution to The English Instructor’s Source Book, departmental teaching manual, U. of Virginia, 1992.